Close Menu

 How can I politely decline a visit if I’m not available?

 It’s perfectly acceptable to decline a visit if you’re not available.
 Offer a sincere apology and suggest an alternative time that works for you.
-(See Also: Ideal Time To Visit Singapore – Weather Wonders)
+(See Also: Best Time to Visit the Taj Mahal – Avoiding the Crowds)

 Recap: Navigating the Art of Visit Timing